 - Completed recommendation forms:

-- Academic - a faculty member in a school where the applicant recently pursued academic studies (undergraduate or graduate), and
+- Academic - a faculty member in a school where the applicant recently pursued academic studies (undergraduate or graduate)

-- General - an employer or other relevant individual.
+- General - an employer or other professional acquaintance

 - Proof of English competency for students for whom English is not the first language

 - Competency is normally measured by the Test of English as a Foreign Language (TOEFL).
-The minimum score required is 92 (internet-based test), 237 (computer test), or 580 (paper-based test), and scores submitted must be less than two years old.
+The minimum score required is 92 (internet-based test), 237 (computer test), or 580 (paper-based test).
+Scores submitted must be less than two years old.
 Waivers from TOEFL are not normally granted.
 Failure to submit required TOEFL scores may result in denial of admission or postponement of the application decision to a subsequent semester.

 - Personal statements that include the following: